 Other survivor benefits may be available to the following individuals:

-A divorced widow or widower at age 60 or older if the marriage lasted 10 years, or if caring for an Entitled child under the age of 16 or disabled.
+A divorced widow/er at age 60 or older if the marriage lasted 10 years, or if caring for an Entitled child under the age of 16 or disabled.

 How Willwerscheid Funeral Can Help